 Perhaps.
 Someone whose earnings have dropped may now be better off if they claim Universal Credit if eligible – they should seek advice from a Benefits Adviser who will be able to conduct a better off calculation.
 And where they are going to recieve a payment from the SEISS them timing could be crucial - click here for more information.

-NOTE: Some claimants - ie those protected by the ‘SDP Gateway’ - may be able to make a new claim for Income-Related ESA or Income-Based Jobseekers Allowance.
+NOTE: Some claimants - ie those protected by the ‘SDP Gateway (NOTE: the SDP Gateway no longer applies - it was revoked from 27th January 2021)’ - may be able to make a new claim for Income-Related ESA or Income-Based Jobseekers Allowance.

 The grace period applies where the claimant or their partner has been in paid work for 50 out of the previous 52 weeks.